ktdreyer/koji-ansible/README.rst

 --------

 The ``koji_tag`` module can create, update, and delete tags within Koji.
-It can also manage the tag inheritance, packages list and group list for a tag.
+It can also manage the tag inheritance, packages list and groups list for a tag.

 .. code-block:: yaml